LiaTemplates/Rextester/README.md

 ## Implementation

                          --{{0}}--
-This macro implementation might look a bit complex from a first clace, compared to others.
+This macro implementation might look a bit complex from a first glace, compared to others.
 But actually most macro make use of the hidden macro `@Rextester._eval_`, which takes in 6 parameters.